-If you are going through a difficult time, Temple Aliyah wants to be here to help and offer what we can: a community of caring friends, a shoulder to lean on, a warm hug, and a hand ready to reach out to you.
+If you are going through a difficult time, Temple Aliyah wants to be here to help and offer what we can: a community of caring friends, a shoulder to lean on, and a hand ready to reach out to you.
 Whether it is spiritual support from our clergy, understanding and tips from other members who have “been there,” or a place of peace surrounded by your community, Temple Aliyah is here for you.

 Please know that our clergy are eager to be supportive of anyone who needs help or guidance.
 If you would like to be contacted by either Rabbi Carl Perkins, Rabbi Leslie Gordon, or Cantor Jamie Gloth, please call the synagogue office at 781-444-8522.

 We are proud to present our online Resource Guide (pdf file, updated 8/21/19, which will download to your computer or open in a new window or tab, depending on your browser settings).
 We hope you find it a compassionate and comprehensive guide, especially if you are first starting out on your journey or are simply at a loss as to where to turn.